Washington Connection 2/26/2018

 Welcome to the Washington Connection, the legislative and information service of the American Council of the Blind.
 The Washington Connection is brought to you by the ACB national office.
 If you have any questions or comments on the information provided, don’t hesitate to contact us and ask to speak with Tony Stephens.

 The Washington Connection is updated any time we have new information to share with you.
-The following articles are available as of January 19, 2018.
-Messages 3 and 5 are new.
+The following articles are available as of February 26, 2018.
+Message 5 is new.

-· ACB Radio by Phone, Forum by Phone Have New Phone Numbers
+- ACB Radio by Phone Has New Phone Number

 Thank you for calling the Washington Connection.